m-abdelgawad/use-pre-trained-image-classifier-to-identify-dog-breeds/README.md

 ## Project Goal
 Improving my programming skills using Python.

-In this project I used a created image classifier to identify dog breeds.
-I was asked to focus on Python and not on the actual classifier (I will focus on building a classifier myself later in the program).
+I tested my Python skills by working with three different pre-trained image classifiers.
+I wrote my own script to identify different dog breeds.

 ## Description:
 Your city is hosting a citywide dog show and you have volunteered to help the organizing committee with contestant registration.